ChaitanyaBhat/Drop-downs-html-and-JS/README.md

 ![multi_level_drop_down](https://user-images.githubusercontent.com/58632626/152146822-a7b16f50-7f45-41fb-9d31-d587d23a3481.png)

 This is an example for multi level dropdown.
-Total it contains three dropdown levels.
-When a user clicks on 'Home' tab, a dropdown list appears.
+In total it contains three dropdown levels.
+When a user clicks on 'Dropdown' tab, the third option in the given list, a dropdown list appears beside the first dropdown list.
 This list contains 4 options.
+The first two options have no sub-options but the third option leads to a list of sub-options by opening a dropdown list beside the second list.
+This third dropdown list has two options.
+If the cursor is moved away from the dropdown, it disappears.